-Geneva facilitates the management of human subject clinical trials by serving as an intermediary between the CRO/sponsor and the military site, assisting with contract execution, and meeting project and reporting timelines.
-Geneva employs Certified Clinical Research Coordinators (CCRCs) onsite to successfully execute the expectations of the sponsor and researcher.
+Geneva manages human subject clinical trials by serving as an intermediary between the CRO/sponsor and the military site, assisting with contract execution, and meeting project and reporting timelines.
+Geneva employs certified Clinical Research Coordinators (CCRCs) onsite to successfully execute the expectations of the sponsor and researcher.
 Our team consists of experienced, responsive project leaders who provide on-time, quality data in accordance with the sponsor’s expectations and applicable governing regulations.VIEW SOME OF GENEVA’S INDUSTRY SPONSORS

 Geneva’s services in support of industry-sponsored research include:

 • Negotiation and execution of the Clinical Trial Agreement and/or CRADA